Alaska Airlines executives sling bags at Sea-Tac as worker shortage strains operation

 Scrambling to hire more than 100 workers to fill the gaps, and ideally even more to to allow for attrition, McGee followed suit and temporarily raised wages with incentive bonuses.

-McGee is now paying new hires the equivalent of $20.42 per hour: $16.47 base pay, with an additional $2/hour temporary bonus plus another $150 per two-week pay period for those who work the full 80 hours — the latter bonus designed to encourage reliability.
+McGee is now paying new hires the equivalent of $20.42 per hour: $16.47 base pay, with an additional $2 per hour temporary bonus plus another $150 per two-week pay period for those who work the full 80 hours — the latter bonus designed to encourage reliability.

 Park said the extra $2 per hour will likely continue through year-end, but is still temporary.
 “We need to get past Labor Day to assess the true market,” she said.

 McGee started recruiting in the fall and kicked up a gear in the spring, specifically targeting graduating high school seniors and college students for summer seasonal work.
-Alaska even sent recruiters to hand out fliers at high school graduations, she said.
+Alaska even sent recruiters to hand out flyers at high school graduations, she said.

 Nevertheless, “we are still less than where we’d like to be,” she said.